 What is FreeAPS?

-Now that FreeAPS has been frozen by its developer, the decision as to whether a new user should try FreeAPS is a little more complicated.
 There is the chance that the next iOS or Xcode update could “break” FreeAPS and you would need to migrate to another Loop branch or fork.
-As a best practice, you should be prepared to download both FreeAPS and another Loop branch or fork to your Mac in case of the need for an emergency rebuild.
-(That means if you use a CGM provided by FreeAPS but not a standard Loop branch, you need to identify what fork of Loop is an option.)
+As a best practice, you should be prepared with an alternative if you use a CGM with support provided by FreeAPS but not Loop.

 This is a good time to remind everyone that since Loop and the FreeAPS fork are DIY and almost entirely dependent upon volunteer developers, the one certainty is that there is no certainty.

 If you want to help with translations to other languages, please use the FreeAPS Crowdin project.
 Updates to translations will be accepted at intervals without change to FreeAPS version number.
 Please see Tags to decide if you want to rebuild to get new translations.

 With FreeAPS v2.2 (204), more of the strings found in the app have added to Crowdin and translated.

 The latest translations can be obtained by going to FreeAPS Crowdin and following directions.
 (There may be a delay before translation updates are incorporated in the freeaps branch – the Crowdin link may be more up to date.)
 The current status of the translation for all languages is shown by this graphic: